DeepTempo/docs/docs/snowflake.md

 ```
 **Parameters:**
 - `sequence_id`: Identifier of the sequence to analyze (integer).
 This ID can be used down the road if any anomalies are detected to run deeper investigation on suspicious interactions.
-Purpose: Investigates specific sequences flagged as anomalies
+Purpose: Investigate specific sequences flagged as anomalies

-Note: If running on demo data lets use 2 as the id (valid IDs 1-1200)
+Note: If running on demo data let's use 2 as the id (valid IDs 1-1200)

 ## 6. Manage Automated Inference (Optional)

-If you want to effect a job that is running you can use the following optional command and parameters to control active jobs.
+If you want to affect a job that is running you can use the following optional command and parameters to control active jobs.

 ```sql
 CALL automated_detection.alter_automated_inference('stream_name', 'action');